 Why Marriage & Family Therapy?

-There are so many reasons that we struggle in life; marital and family discord, problems in the workplace and in the community, our physical health, and death.
+There are so many reasons that we struggle in life: marital and family discord, problems in the workplace and community, our physical health, and death.

 We have hardships and obstacles that sometimes knock us off of our mental health path.
-When this happens we usually go to our established supports systems to get back on track and regroup.
-Whether it is our family and or friends, our spiritual and religious leaders, and or maybe our Employee Assistance Program (EAP) in our workplace, we count on them and our coping tools to make it through tough times.
+When this happens, we usually go to our established supports systems to get back on track and regroup.
+Whether it's our family, friends, spiritual and religious leaders, or maybe our Employee Assistance Program (EAP) in the workplace, we count on them and our coping tools to make it through tough times.

 "Depression, in particular, is a leading cause of disability worldwide.
 Research studies have shown that depression is a common complication of other chronic diseases, such as heart disease, diabetes, and arthritis or kidney disease."

-So, there are times when no matter the factors involved, normal resources are not enough.
-Also, in-spite of the EAP being a good resource with professionals licensed or certified, the EAP program is meant for short-term use, more immediate resolution, not therapy.
+So, there are times when no matter the factors involved normal resources are not enough.
+Also, even though the EAP is a good resource with licensed or certified professionals, the EAP program is meant for short-term use, more immediate resolution, not therapy.

 Your mental health is important!
-It improves your quality of life, strengthens and supports our abilities, reduces medical costs, increases your productivity in the workplace, lowers your medical costs, and improves your physical health.
+It improves quality of life, strengthens and supports abilities, reduces medical costs, increases productivity in the workplace, and improves physical health.

 What should you expect?

-You should plan to have a therapist who can:
+You should plan to have a therapist who can provide:

-- Provide psychotherapy (which may include monitoring medication effects)
+- Psychotherapy (which may include monitoring medication effects);

-- Provide or knows about alcoholism and substance abuse treatment
+- Knowledge of alcoholism and substance abuse treatment;

 A licensed clinical mental health therapist/counselor has met or exceeded the following professional qualifications:

-- Passed a state-developed or national licensure or certification examination.
+- Passed a state developed, national licensure, or certification examination.